 Then, just 3 hours later, it’s Apéro Chic time.
 Sunset cocktails & canapés (officially called canapés, but in reality, the food is aplenty and can easily substitute a lighter & earlier dinner) are offered for 2 hours and shouldn’t be missed.

-Welcome drink comes in form of a voucher redeemable at the Le Bar.
-I like that concept as it does mean you can do it whenever you want during your stay (it’s not forcing you to drink quickly during check in when you really just want to go to your room) and you can pick whatever drink you want.
+The welcome drink comes in the form of a voucher redeemable at the Le Bar.
+I like that concept as it does mean you can do it whenever you want during your stay (it’s not forcing you to drink quickly during check-in when you really just want to go to your room) and you can pick whatever drink you want.
 We went for the signature cocktail, prepared by the head mixologist Joel.
 The drink wasn’t too sweet and on the refreshing side – it had gin, St.Germain, Thai basil, fresh lemon juice, vanilla syrup and champagne.

 Nespresso is featured throughout the hotel (which was also the case in Sofitel Singapore).
 I’m very happy with a personal Nespresso machine in the room, which allows me to get a caffeine hit in the morning and people don’t have to see & deal with a caffeine-deprived version of Aga but I really wish there was a professional barista with a proper coffee machine.
 Even if available only in the club during breakfast-time, or breakfast until lunch.
 Maybe something to consider, Sofitel?